acorn20180214/acs-chat-hero-react-spring/README.md

 ## Building off of the sample

 If you would like to build off of this sample to add chat capabilities to your own awesome application, keep a few things in mind:
+- When developing locally,  a proxy entry has been added to frontend/package.json to proxy all of the requests from react running at port 3000 to spring boot running at port 8080.

 - The sample serves a Single Page Application.
 This has a few implications.
   - By default, the served app cannot be embedded in another frame (e.g. as a web widget).